MYST-Drakonoid/ATM9-stargate_dialer/README.md

 note: these programs do work together on the same wired network attached to the stargate if that is what you want to do

-WARNING: THIS PROGRAM IS STILL INCOMPLETE. i will be updating it soon though